mitshell/CryptoMobile/README.md

 - CMAC.py: provides a CMAC class which implement the CMAC mode of operation
 - CM.py: the main module providing classes KASUMI, SNOW3G, ZUC (making use of the wrappers in C\_py) and AES\_3GPP (making use of the AES backend), and functions UEA1, UIA1, UEA2, UIA2, EEA1, EIA1, EEA2, EIA2, EEA3 and EIA3.
+- conv.py: most of the conversion functions used as key derivation in 3GPP specifications.
 - Milenage.py: provides the Milenage algorithm and conversion functions to be used for keys and authentication vectors conversion.
 - TUAK.py: provides the TUAK algorithm.